Andrew Lees (neurologist): Media

 In addition to his academic career Lees has written a book about the city of Liverpool and the authorized biography of footballer Ray Kennedy.
 Lees also served as medical advisor to Patient 39 the film adaptation of a William Boyd short story and has written about how both Conan Doyle and William Burroughs have influenced his career as a neurologist.

-Lees was a longstanding friend of Oliver Sacks, who also trained at National Hospital for Neurology and Neurosurgery, Queen Square, London and was acknowledged in the preface of Sacks books Awakenings, a story about L-dopa treatment of encephalitis lethargica which was made into a film starring Robert De Niro and Robin Williams, and The Island of the Colorblind, which deals with parkinsonism caused by Lytico-bodig disease.
+Lees was a longstanding friend of Oliver Sacks, who also began his neurological training at the Middlesex Hospital, and he was acknowledged in the preface of Sacks books Awakenings, a story about L-dopa treatment of encephalitis lethargica which was made into a film starring Robert De Niro and Robin Williams, and The Island of the Colorblind, which deals with parkinsonism caused by Lytico-bodig disease.